kwkou/snapshot/articles/hdinsight-hbase-get-started.md

 ##<a name="summary"></a>Summary
 In this tutorial, you have learned how to provision an HBase cluster, how to create tables, and and view the data in those tables from the HBase shell.
 You also learned how use Hive to query the data in HBase tables and how to use the HBase C# APIs to create an HBase table and retrieve data from the table.

+##<a name="next"></a> What's Next?

+[HDInsight HBase overview][hdinsight-hbase-overview]:
+HBase is an Apache open source NoSQL database built on Hadoop that provides random access and strong consistency for large amounts of unstructured and semi-structured data.

+[Provision HBase clusters on Azure Virtual Network][hdinsight-hbase-provision-vnet]:
+With the virtual network integration, HBase clusters can be deployed to the same virtual network as your applications so that applications can communicate with HBase directly.

+[hdinsight-hbase-overview]: ../hdinsight-hbase-overview/
+[hdinsight-hbase-provision-vnet]: ../hdinsight-hbase-provision-vnet
 [hdinsight-versions]: ../hdinsight-component-versioning/

 [hdinsight-get-started-30]: ../hdinsight-get-started-30/